 - A quasi-experimental, longitudinal examination of an adult drug court in Multnomah County (Portland, Oregon), resulting in the 2007 report The Impact of a Mature Drug Court Over 10 Years of Operation: Recidivism and Costs (Multnomah Study).

-- The Multi-Site Adult Drug Court Evaluation (MADCE), a quasi-experimental evaluation of probationers in 23 adult drug courts and six comparison jurisdictions in eight states.
+- The Multi-Site Adult Drug Court Evaluation (MADCE), a quasi-experimental evaluation of individuals on probation in 23 adult drug courts and six comparison jurisdictions in eight states.

 It should be noted that, as quasi-experimental research designs, both the Multnomah Study and MADCE faced inherent limitations on the strength of their findings.
 Unlike a randomized controlled trial (RCT) — which measures and compares experimental effects on randomly selected treatment groups and control groups in order to precisely gauge an experimental treatment’s impact — quasi-experimental designs typically lack the benefit of random selection of subjects, introducing a risk of biased results, a phenomenon known as selection bias.

 For a retrospective study such as Multnomah (looking back 10 years), however, an RCT is not feasible.
 The investigators in the wide-scope MADCE study noted that their quasi-experimental design offered advantages in that instance, including more generalizable results from multiple sites across the country, and the fact that the large pooled sample and data collection allowed them “to open the ‘black box’ of effective drug court practices far beyond most prior studies.”
-Moreover, equivalent interview and records information obtained for drug court and comparison probationers were used to match research subjects for statistical controls on individual, court, and jurisdiction factors.
+Moreover, equivalent interview and records information obtained for drug court and the comparison group of individuals on probation were used to match research subjects for statistical controls on individual, court, and jurisdiction factors.

 Where RCTs are feasible and a better fit, however, they offer clear advantages over quasi-experimental studies at risk of selection bias.